Frequently Asked Questions

 Yes!
 Students suffering with Mental Health issues are encouraged to register with the Disability Service.
 There are many supports available for students who face difficulty with a range of Mental Health issues.
-You can email email@example.com confidentially with any queries or concerns.
-For more information and a step-by-step guide on how to register with the Disability Service, click on this link.
+You can e-mail email@example.com confidentially with any queries or concerns.
+For more information and a step-by-step guide on how to register with the Disability Service click on this link.

 You should also contact the Trinity Student Counselling Service.
 Making an appointment is quick and simple.
 All you need to do is call them on (01) 8961407 or drop into them on the 3rd Floor of 7-9 South Leinster Street.
 An appointment will be made for you where you will have a quick consultation to see what you require.
 They are there to speak to you and support you, whatever your situation.
 The Student Counselling Service is run by staff members and volunteers and includes referral to supportive therapeutic groups, information on self-help supports within the service, online therapy programmes, or scheduled appointments to engage in further counselling, or in some cases referral to external services.
-For more information, click on this link.
+For more information on student counselling click on this link.

 Yes!
-The Disability Service provides support and reasonable accomodations for dyslexic students and staff.
+The Disability Service provides support and reasonable accommodations for dyslexic students and staff.
 Dyslexia / other specific learning difficulty consultations are available to students whose performance in coursework (assignments), and exams is impacting on their progress and performance in college.

 It is important to note that the Disability Service does not conduct tests or assessments for Dyslexia.
 The consultation with a Disability Officer is designed to provide: